 1. Choose a degree program

 Most medical assisting positions will require either a diploma (DMAS) or an associate degree in medical assisting services (ASMAS).
 An ASMAS will help you develop the basic skills and knowledge you need to be successful as a medical assistant and will also give you the opportunity to advance your education with a bachelor’s degree if you choose to do so.
-Herzing’s online ASMAS program can be completed in as little as 16 months and provides a clear pathway for upward mobility, allowing students to apply their ASMAS credits toward bachelor’s degrees in healthcare management or health information management.
+Herzing’s online ASMAS program can be completed in as little as 16 months and provides a clear pathway for upward mobility, allowing students to apply their ASMAS credits towards a bachelor’s degrees in online healthcare management bachelor degree program or health information management program.

 A DMAS can be completed in as little as 10 months, allowing you to get a faster start on your medical assisting career.
 However, an associate degree program might be the better option if you are planning to advance your healthcare career later on.
 Find more detail about both of our medical assisting online program options.